-Not only do strokes affect you differently based on where they occur in the brain, but strokes can be broken down into three distinct types.
-Ischemic strokes, hemorrhagic strokes, and transient ischemic attacks (TIA) are all caused by different factors in your brain, body, and cardiovascular system.
-By understanding the different types of strokes — and what contributes to each — you and your loved one can stay educated in the fight against strokes.
+Strokes can be broken down into three distinct types: ischemic strokes, hemorrhagic strokes, and transient ischemic attacks (TIA).
+Each type of stroke is caused by different factors in your brain, body, and cardiovascular system.
+And each type can affect the body differently.
+By understanding the different types of strokes and what contributes to each you and your loved one can stay educated in the fight against strokes.

 Strokes: The Basics